 This vulnerability and its remedies are described in Dell Security Advisory DSA-2021-088.
-We recommend Dell customers, both enterprise and consumer, to apply the patch as soon as possible.
+We recommend Dell customers, both enterprise and consumer, apply the patch as soon as possible.

 While Dell is releasing a patch (a fixed driver), note that the certificate was not yet revoked (at the time of writing).
 This is not considered best practice since the vulnerable driver can still be used in a BYOVD attack as mentioned earlier.
 Please see the Dell Security Advisory for complete remediation details.

-While SentinelOne haven’t seen any indicators that these vulnerabilities have been exploited in the wild up till now, with hundreds of million of enterprises and users currently vulnerable, it is inevitable that attackers will seek out those that do not take the appropriate action.
+While SentinelOne hasn’t seen any indicators that these vulnerabilities have been exploited in the wild up till now, with hundreds of millions of enterprises and users currently vulnerable, it is inevitable that attackers will seek out those that do not take the appropriate action.
 Our reason for publishing this research is to not only help our customers but also the community to understand the risk and to take action.

 We would like to thank SentinelOne and SentinelLabs for their research into this vulnerability.
 We know that many of our customers have Dell Technology deployed within their enterprise and thought it prudent to share this alert.
 The original information can be found here.